gmh5225/Go-Detection-Hyper-v/README.md

 # Hyper-V Detection Tool

-A simple Go program that detects whether the current Windows system is running inside a Hyper-V virtual machine environment using CPUID instruction.
+A simple Go program that detects whether the current Windows system is running inside a Hyper-V virtual machine environment(Guest) using CPUID instruction.

 ## Install
 ``